-The taxonomy presented in Figure 1: OpenStack Taxonomy on page 14 reflects infrastructure components, and OpenStack-specific components, that are under active development by the community, Dell EMC, and Red Hat.
+The taxonomy presented in Figure 1: Dell EMC Red Hat OpenStack NFV Solution Base Taxonomy on page 14 reflects infrastructure components, and OpenStack-specific components, that are under active development by the community, Dell EMC, and Red Hat.
 The taxonomy reflects that there are two sides for cloud users:

-1 Available through a custom Services engagement.
+&lt;sup>1 Available through a custom Services engagement.